Sign in using backup codes

 - Enter your username and password.

-- When asked for your verification code, click Try another way to sign in.
+- When asked for your verification code, click More options.

 - Click Enter one of your 8-digit backup codes.